-The Friends group has been involved in placing dozens of individual gravestones and historical markers, repairing dozens more fallen or broken gravestones, cleaning and improving the grounds, conducting historical research, and sponsoring regular tours and other public events - all to ensure that this historical gem remains an integral part of Richmond.
+The Friends group has been involved in placing more than three hundred individual gravestones and historical markers, repairing dozens more fallen or broken grave markers, cleaning and improving the grounds, conducting historical research, and sponsoring regular tours and other public events - all to ensure that this historical gem remains an integral part of Richmond.

-A retired Chief Petty Officer of the Coast Guard Reserve, Clayton created Adopt a Soldier of Shockoe Hill Cemetery" in 2014 (now known as "Shockoe Hill Soldiers: Their Stories and Service").
+A retired Chief Petty Officer of the Coast Guard Reserve, Clayton created "Adopt a Soldier of Shockoe Hill Cemetery" in 2014 (now known as "Shockoe Hill Soldiers: Their Stories and Service").
 In four years the program has marked the graves of over 100 veterans from the American Revolutionary War to the present day.

 A native of Richmond, Barbara graduated from VCU with a degree in Business Administration and Management, concentration in Real Estate and Urban Land Development.

 Barbara has held positions in the human resource field since 1995 in varying capacities from Analyst to Director in government, nonprofit, university and private sector settings.
 She has also long been active in community and hereditary volunteer organizations, including the Virginia Daughters of the American Revolution (VADAR).

 Barbara first served on the board of the Friends of Shockoe Hill Cemetery in late 2012.
 Since then, she has served a second term on the board with responsibilities including Recording Secretary, along with event planning, fundraising, public relations and providing tours.

 Barbara is a proud Descendant, with 40 known ancestors buried here on her mother's side, some of whom served our great Nation in the War of 1812 and the Civil War.
 She and husband, Greg, are passionate about restoring existing gravestones, bringing dignity to those without grave stones by formally marking their existence, and educating others about the importance of recognizing these fine individuals.